Rouge (group): 2004–06: Blá Blá Blá, Mil e Uma Noites and disbandment

-On February 11, 2004, Andrade announced her departure from the Rouge through press conference.
-The singer first cited that she was suffering from exhaustion and disillusionment.
+On February 11, 2004, Andrade announced her departure from Rouge through a press conference.
+The singer cited that she was suffering from exhaustion and disillusionment.
 Rumours of a power struggle with Thó circulated in the press.
-She revealed, in an interview years later, that her departure was due to mobbing committed by manager and low pay.
-The other members said that her departure had a positive effect because this made them reevaluate their careers.
+She revealed in an interview years later that her departure was due to repeated workplace harassment and low pay.
+The other members said that her departure had a positive effect, as it made them re-evaluate their careers.
 Rouge announced that they would return to the studios after the end of Carnival in 2004, where they would slow down activities to focus on producing their third studio album.
-On May 26, 2004, the group released Blá Blá Blá, which contains a more mature side of pop music.
-From the album, four singles were taken: the title track and "Sem Você" reached the top five on the Brazilian Charts.
-With a total of about 150,000 copies sold however, it failed to achieve the success of its two best-selling predecessors, still going gold.
+On May 26, 2004, the group released Blá Blá Blá, containing a more mature side of pop music.
+From the album, four singles were taken: the title track and "Sem Você" reached the top five on the Brazilian charts.
+However, with a total of about 150,000 copies sold, it failed to achieve the success of its two best-selling predecessors, though it still achieved gold.
 To promote the album, the group embarked on the Tour Blá Blá Blá (2004–2005), which brought rearrangements of old songs, in addition to the performance of new ones, with a new group of instrumentalists, and the addition of four dancers participating in choreographies with the girls.

 On June 26, 2005, the group's fourth studio album and first greatest hits was released, Mil e Uma Noites.
-The album contains six new tracks and eight from the band's previous catalog.
+The album contained six new tracks and eight from the band's previous catalog.
 The Arabic pop-influenced leading single "Vem Habib (Wala Wala)" reached the top five of the charts.
 At the end of 2005, the press reported that the group would split up the following year, due to the end of their contract with Sony.
-In August 2006, this actually happened and they announced they were going their separate ways, concentrating on their individual solo careers.
+In August 2006, they announced they were going their separate ways, concentrating on their individual solo careers.